 Through the name Jehovah Jireh, God is revealed as a provider.
 The Hebrew word for this name means “to provide” and to perceive or experience His will in our lives.

-The God who provides is also the one that perceives your needs.
+The God who provides is also the one who perceives your needs.
 He knows what you are going through and will provide for your every need.

 Jesus as Jehovah Jireh